qwyjibojones/o2-pushbutton/omar/openshift/README.md

 As far as OpenShift object creation is concerned, we suggest grouping/creating objects with the following guidelines.
 - **Project:**
-For the overall project, we ***strongly suggest*** creating it on its own through a separate .json template and it ***must*** be the first object created (appearing first under `apps` in the `deploymentConfig.yml`).
+For the overall project, we ***strongly suggest*** creating it on its own through a separate .json template and it ***must*** be the first object created (appearing first under `phases` in the `deploymentConfig.yml`).
 An example can be seen in `templates/infra/project.json`.
 Otherwise, the project must be created manually before any other apps are deployed.
 - **PVs and PVCs:**
 For PVs and PVCs we suggest creating them using the same .json template where the PVCs are listed before any PVs are listed.
 Examples of this can be seen in `templates/infra/persistent-volumes.json`
 - **Registry Creds:**